Urban plans in Iran

 Urban plans in Iran are based on approximately 40 years of experience.
 All of these variable plans have been executed based on comprehensive planning.
-According to a census conducted in February 1999, 304 master plans (including national, regional, urban, and new-cities plans) had been approved; that figure has climbed to 350 plans.
-The Industrial Revolution was considered as a turning point for great changes in cities but this change belongs mostly to western cities that existed prior to the 20th century.
+According to a census conducted in February 1999, 304 master plans (including national, regional, urban, and new-cities plans) had been approved; That figure has climbed to 350 plans.
+The Industrial Revolution was considered as a turning point for great changes in cities but this change belongs mostly to Western cities that existed prior to the 20th century.
 The fast development and prosperity of urban planning discussed here refer to the first years of the 20th century.

 Approaches to urban planning

 In recent years, exacerbation of urban problems has formed two views on urban planning Iran.

 Comprehensive and rational

-This approach asserts that there are not suitable conditions and enough infrastructure to use acceptable new tools in urban planning and states that planners have to follow their traditional way in urban plans.
+This approach asserts that there are not suitable conditions and enough infrastructure to use acceptable new tools in urban planning and states that planners have to follow their traditional ways in urban plans.